tardisx/netgiv/README.md

 Grab the appropriate version from https://github.com/tardisx/netgiv/releases, unzip and place the binary somewhere on your $PATH.

-Copy and paste for For the trusting & lazy:
+Copy and paste for the trusting & lazy:

     curl -L https://github.com/tardisx/netgiv/releases/download/v0.0.3/netgiv-linux-v0.0.3.zip | funzip > netgiv && chmod a+x netgiv